-Landlord or Owner Move In Evictions
+Landlord or Owner Move-In Evictions

-Specifically, OMI evictions can be fought on the grounds listed below.
+Specifically, OMI evictions can be fought on the grounds listed below:

-Just One OMI Eviction Allowed Per Building (Excepting Family Members)OMI evictions are now limited to one per building, Thus if 4 people buy a building, only one can do an OMI eviction.
-Any future evictions (e.g. if the landlord evicts and then moves out five years later) must occur in that same unit.
+OMI evictions are limited to one per building, Thus if four people buy a building, only one can do an OMI eviction.
+Any future evictions (e.g. if the landlord evicts to move in and then moves out five years later) must occur in that same unit.
 Effectively, this means that once an OMI eviction occurs that unit becomes the "owner's unit."
 This prohibition on future evictions in other units can be bypassed because of the future landlord's "disability or similar hardship."
-Please note that this provision does allow multiple evictions in the same building for relatives of the landlord if the landlord already lives there or is "simultaneously" moving in.
+This provision does allow multiple evictions in the same building for close relatives of the landlord if the landlord already lives there or is "simultaneously" moving in.

-Landlord Must Be A PersonThe landlord or relative moving in must be a "natural person" and can not be a corporation, partnership, LLC or other business entities.
+The landlord or relative moving in must be a "natural person" and cannot be a corporation, partnership, LLC or other business entities.
 In some cases, a family trust may qualify as a person.